jupyter/docker-stacks/docs/contributing/recipes.md

 # New Recipes

-We welcome contributions of [recipes](../using/recipes.md), short examples of using, configuring, or extending the Docker Stacks, for inclusion in the documentation site.
+We welcome contributions of [recipes](../using/recipes.md), short examples of using, configuring, or extending the Docker Stacks for inclusion in the documentation site.
 Follow the process below to add a new recipe:

 1. Open the `docs/using/recipes.md` source file.